AcademySoftwareFoundation/OpenColorIO/docs/upgrading_v2/how_to.rst

 The decision was made to refactor DisplayTransform to make it easier to use and easier to invert.
-The functionality of the DisplayTransform is now in the Viewing Pipeline class in src/libutils/apphelpers.
+The functionality of the DisplayTransform is now in the LegacyViewingPipeline class in src/OpenColorIO/apphelpers.
 The original DisplayTransform class has been removed.
 There is a new DisplayViewTransform available that now supports inversion.